Haegar1601/hexa-helix-stellarator/README.md

 ## 🧬 Design Methodology: AI-Assisted Discovery

 This topology is not the result of a traditional physics optimizer.
-Instead, it emerged from a computational dialogue between a Software Engineer and two state-of-the-art AI models (Google Gemini 3 and Anthropic Claude Opus 4.5).
+Instead, it emerged from a computational dialogue between a Software Engineer and two state-of-the-art AI models (Google Gemini 3 Pro and Anthropic Claude Opus 4.5).

 The goal was to map biological redundancy principles (inspired by **Hexa-Helix structures**) onto a toroidal magnetic field.
 Both models independently converged on this specific interlaced geometry as a method to potentially achieve **Geometric Mode Cancellation** of error fields.